JimZAI/DETA-plus/README.md

-## DETA++: Denoised Task Adaptation for Open-world Few-shot Learning
+## Reliable Few-shot Learning under Dual Noises
+- Authors: Ji Zhang, Jingkuan Song, Lianli Gao, Nicu Sebe, and Heng Tao Shen
 - A preliminary version of this work has been published in ICCV 2023 ([DETA](https://openaccess.thecvf.com/content/ICCV2023/html/Zhang_DETA_Denoised_Task_Adaptation_for_Few-Shot_Learning_ICCV_2023_paper.html)).
-- The paper is in the peer review stage, and it will be published after its acceptance.

 ## Abstract
-Recent advances in model pre-training give rise to task adaptation based few-shot learning (FSL), where the goal is to adapt a pre-trained task-agnostic model for capturing task-specific knowledge with a few-labeled support samples of the target task.
-Despite the promising results in the closed-world setting, advanced approaches may still fail in the open-world, owing to the inevitable in-distribution (ID) and out-of-distribution (OOD) noises from both support and query samples of the target task.
+Recent advances in model pre-training give rise to task adaptation-based few-shot learning (FSL), where the goal is to adapt a pre-trained task-agnostic model for capturing task-specific knowledge with a few-labeled support samples of the target task.
+Nevertheless, existing approaches may still fail in the open world due to the inevitable in-distribution (ID) and out-of-distribution (OOD) noise from both support and query samples of the target task.
 With limited support samples available, i) the adverse effect of the dual noises can be severely amplified during task adaptation, and ii) the adapted model can produce unreliable predictions on query samples in the presence of the dual noises.
-In this work, we propose **DE**noised **T**ask **A**daptation (**DETA++**) to tackle those challenges.
-On the one hand, DETA++ leverages a Contrastive Relevance Aggregation (CoRA) module to calculate the weights of images and local regions from support samples, based on which an ID compactness loss and an OOD dispersion loss are developed to achieve noise-robust task adaptation.
-On the other hand, DETA++ employs a memory bank to store and refine clean regions for each inner-task class, based on which a Local Nearest Centroid Classifier (LocalNCC) is devised to yield noise-robust predictions on query samples.
-Moreover, DETA++ utilizes an Intra-class Region Swapping (IntraSwap) strategy to rectify the class prototypes of ID classes during task adaptation, further improving the model’s robustness to the dual noises.
-Through extensive experiments, we prove the effectiveness and flexibility of DETA++, outperforming competitive baselines that specialize in either few-shot classification or OOD detection.
+In this work, we propose DEnoised Task Adaptation (DETA++) for reliable FSL.
+DETA++ uses a Contrastive Relevance Aggregation (CoRA) module to calculate image and region weights for support samples, based on which a clean prototype loss and a noise entropy maximization loss are proposed to achieve noise-robust task adaptation.
+Additionally, DETA++ employs a memory bank to store and refine clean regions for each inner-task class, based on which a Local Nearest Centroid Classifier (LocalNCC) is devised to yield noise-robust predictions on query samples.
+Moreover, DETA++ utilizes an Intra-class Region Swapping (IntraSwap) strategy to rectify ID class prototypes during task adaptation, enhancing the model’s robustness to the dual noises.
+Extensive experiments demonstrate DETA++’s effectiveness and flexibility.

 ## Motivation